 Countries, cultures, and urban vs. rural

 When geographic and demographic information is combined, segmentation can be even smarter and more effective.
-Keep in mind that there can be cultural differences even within the same country.
+Keep in mind that there can be cultural differences even within the same geographical area.

 Attitudes; knowledge and awareness; wants and needs; affiliations (political party or university alma mater); traits (charitable giver); expertise and involvement (hobbies or volunteerism); preferred brand attributes (premium quality vs. low price); or risk orientation (financial investments or adventurous traveler)

-A popular tool marketers use for segmenting using psychographic data is called VALS (Values, Attitudes and Lifestyles).
-It’s based on the idea that the attitudes people hold along with their value systems determine their orientations toward certain product categories and brands.
+A popular tool marketers use for segmenting using psychographic data is called VALS (Values, Attitudes, and Lifestyles).
+The idea behind VALS is that the attitudes people hold along with their value systems determine their orientations toward certain product categories and brands.
 The eight types of consumers are innovators, thinkers, believers, achievers, strivers, experiencers, makers, and survivors.